rackerlabs/rackspace-how-to/content/cloud-dns/create-an-spf-txt-record.md

 sending email.
 The Sender Policy Framework (SPF) attempts to control forged email by giving domain owners a way to specify which email sources are legitimate for their domains and which ones aren't.
-For detailed information about SPF, see [Sender Policy Framework Project Overview](http://www.openspf.org/).
+For detailed information about SPF, see the [Sender Policy Framework Project Overview](http://www.openspf.org/).

-You can add an SPF record to your DNS zone as a text (TXT) record.
+You can add an SPF record to your Domain Name System (DNS) zone as a text (TXT) record.
 The SPF record is associated with your domain and specifies which mail server or servers the domain uses to send email.

 ### Considerations for setting the SPF